The Truman Show

 r96sk 9/10

-A viewer praised the well-executed plot and found Jim Carrey's performance as Truman to be perfect for the role, contributing to the film's entertaining and thoughtful premise.
+A review praised the well-executed plot and found Jim Carrey's portrayal of Truman to be perfect, noting it as an entertaining and thoughtful story.

 Read the full review